From Ohio History Central

 To help assist with railroad construction, the Ohio legislature passed the Ohio Loan Law of 1837.
 The Ohio Loan Law was designed to assist the building of additional canals within the state.
 It allowed the Ohio government to loan businesses one-third of the total costs to complete a project.
 The only requirement was that the business had to have raised two-thirds of the estimated cost before the state government would authorize a loan for the other one-third.
 Although the Loan Law was created to expand Ohio's canal system, in reality this legislation did more harm than good to the canals.
 Most of the loans granted by the Ohio legislature went to railroad companies, rather than to the canals.
 The Ohio Loan Law spurred railroad growth in the state.
 Canals now faced opposition from the railroads, and they quickly lost business to the faster railroad.

 Following the American Civil War, Ohio experienced tremendous growth in railroad mileage.
-Larger, multi-state railroad companies also began to purchase shorter lines in Ohio and connected them together, making a more integrated railroad system.
-For example, in 1870, the Little Miami Railroad leased most of its line to the Pennsylvania Railroad system as part of a ninety-nine-year agreement.
+Larger railroad companies also began to purchase shorter lines in Ohio and connected them together, making a more integrated railroad system.
+For example, in 1870, the Little Miami Railroad leased most of its line to the Pennsylvania Railroad system as part of a ninety-nine year agreement.
 This lease was renewed once again in 1968.
 The CH & D Railroad and the Ohio and Mississippi Railroad eventually became part of the Baltimore and Ohio Railroad.
 By 1900, most of Ohio's smaller railroads now belonged to one of four major railroad companies, the Baltimore and Ohio Railroad, the Erie Railroad, the Pennsylvania Railroad, or the New York Central Railroad.
-By 1910, more than 9,500 miles of track operated within Ohio, up from 8,900 miles just ten years earlier.
+By 1910, more than 9,500 miles of track was used within Ohio, up from 8,900 miles just ten years earlier.
 Railroad companies built much of the new track in northeastern Ohio to help facilitate the major industries in cities like Akron, Canton, Cleveland, and Youngstown.

 Railroads dominated Ohio's transportation infrastructure until after World War II, when the trucking industry experienced tremendous growth and took away much of the railroads' business.
 Automobiles also became more accessible for the American people, taking large numbers of railroad passengers off of the trains.
 Passenger airplanes, much faster than the railroads, also removed people from the trains.
 Since World War II, many railroad company's have cut back service in Ohio.
 Many railroad companies have sold their tracks to various municipalities.
 Cities such as Cincinnati and Newark have converted these former railroad tracks into bike paths and walking trails.
 This holds true for the Little Miami Railroad.
 The last trains stopped running in the 1970s on most of this line.
 There is a small portion of track still in use in Cincinnati, but the rest of the line was retired.
-The city incorporated the railroad right-of-way into a recreational bike path known as the Little Miami Scenic Trail, which is more than seventy miles long.
+The city incorporated the railroad into a recreational bike path known as the Little Miami Scenic Trail, which is more than seventy miles long.

 - American Civil War